 Last fall, the Seattle City Council passed several new bills relating to rental housing, including CB 119606 which limits the rights of rental housing providers to deny roommates added to a current tenancy.
 The complex ordinance calls for two new sections in Seattle Municipal Code (7.24.031 and 7.24.032) that will go into effect on July 1, 2020.

 The new law will require housing providers to accept roommates and “immediate family” as additional occupants on a current rental agreement.
-To receive this protection, tenants must inform the landlord of each additional person’s name within the first 30 days of residing in the home.
+In order to receive this protection, tenants must inform the landlord of each additional person’s name within the first 30 days of residing in the home.
 The Housing provider can still screen incoming occupants using the same criteria as the original tenant, however there are additional protections for those who qualify under a broad definition of “immediate family members”.
 Due to these extra protections for family members, there are essentially two different sets of rules when a tenant wants to add an additional adult occupant.

 Rules for adding unrelated roommates